calaldees/teacherEducation/teacherEducation/impact.md

     * Replace
     * Re-Engineer
 * Theory vs reality of teacher workload (pg16) (Official hours vs Required hours)
+* To know 'what' to de-implement, we have to know what is not having an impact

 Any time CPD asks you to do more - raise this point and recommend the book.
 In fact - have the book nearby to hand them!

 Personal Recording Impact
 -------------------------